noobgab/ndcproject/README.md

 - Admin can now promote other users to be admins on the server
 - Admin can now remove admin privileges from users
 - Servertitle command now added, to show the current server title
+- Clearbuffer command now added, the admin can clear the buffer (remove every message from the buffer)

 #### 23/2/2019:
 - Further improved quit command